-Information on A-level equivalencies is available at https://admissions.msu.edu/documents/MSU_International_A_Levels.pdf.
+Visit the Office of Admissions Web site for information on A-level equivalencies.
 The SAT or ACT examinations are not required for international students, but are highly recommended.
 To receive an invitation to and be eligible for merit-based scholarships from the Michigan State University Honors College, SAT or ACT scores are required.

 English Language Proficiency Requirement